cjsarab/cjsarab/README.md

 🌱 I’m currently increasing my knowledge of React, Node.js and GraphQL 🥅 2023 Goals: Build some dApps
-👯 I want to collaborate with other content creators
+:rocket: I want to collaborate with other creators.
 :question: Something interesting?
 I love Zelda and football.

 ### Connect with me: